Richard Newland (cricketer): 1745

 There are few mentions of Slindon after 1744 and Newland is found playing for England or leading his own team, often in opposition to Colchin's team.
 On 24 June 1745, Newland was a member of a three-a-side team led by William Hodsoll and including Val Romney.
 They played against Colchin, John Bryant and one of the Harris brothers at the Artillery Ground and won by 7 runs.
 The stake was 500 guineas.
 Two days later, Long Robin's XI defeated Newland's XI at the Artillery Ground by "over 70 runs".
 There is the usual brief report in a contemporary newspaper but with the difference that it names all 22 players, although no scores are given.
 Aburrow and Newland's brothers were not named.
-Colchin had both the Harris brothers and James Bryant; Newland had both the Bennetts and John Bryant.
+Colchin had both the Harris brothers and James Bryant; Newland had John Bryant and both of Little and Tall Bennett.

 On 5 July, the Artillery Ground hosted a fixture called Sevenoaks, Bromley & Addington v.
 Slindon, Horsmonden, Chiselhurst & London.
 It was won by the former but no names or details are known.
 This is the only mention of Slindon in the 1745 sources.

 In a match played 15–16 July, Newland scored 88 for England against Kent at the Artillery Ground.
 This is the highest individual innings on record until the 1760s and, in the context of 1740s cricket when pitch preparation was little more than rudimentary, an outstanding performance.
 It is cricket's earliest known half-century as the previous highest score on record was 47 by John Harris for Surrey & Sussex on 2 June 1744.
 England won the match and a stake of 1,000 guineas.

 On 19 August, a report says that a Surrey v Sussex match was played at the Artillery Ground for 200 guineas, that "R. Newland played for Sussex", and that the match was completed in one day; but it does not give the result of the match.